Mass Spectrum in SQCD and Problems with the Seiberg Duality. Another Scenario: Direct and dual theories. Unequal quark masses,

-{\bf 4)} Finally, the lightest are $\nl^2$ scalar mions $M_{\it ll}$ with masses\\ $\mu(M_{\it ll})\sim \exp \{-2\nd/7\bd \} (r )^{2\Delta}\,\lym/z^{\prime}_M\ll \lym\,.$\\ Comparing the mass spectra of two supposedly equivalent descriptions {\bf 'A'} and {\bf 'B'} above, it is seen that masses are clearly different parametrically, in powers of the parameter $Z_q=\exp\{-\nd/7\bd\}\ll 1$.
-Besides, in {\bf 'B'} there are very specific definite numbers of fields with fixed quantum numbers and spins and with the definite masses $\sim\ogh$, all {\it parametrically weakly interacting} (see point {\bf 1} in {\bf 'B'}).
-No analog of these specific particles is seen in {\bf 'A'}.
-Instead, there is a large number of various ${\it h}$ - flavored hadrons with different spins, all strongly interacting, with the coupling $a(\mu\sim \mhp)\sim 1$.
-Finally, and we consider this as of special importance, {\it there are no heavy ${\it \ov l}\,, l$ -flavored hadrons} $H^ {\prime}_{\it l}$ in {\bf 'B'}, which have the appropriate conserved ${\it \ov l}\,,{\it l}$ - chiral flavors and $R$ - charges, such that they can be associated with a large number of various heavy chiral hadrons made of ${\ov Q}^{\it \ov l}\,, Q_{\it l}$ -quarks (and $W_{\alpha}$), which are present in {\bf 'A'} dualized in the variant "b".
-This shows that the duality in the variant "b" is not self-consistent. \footnote{\, It is not difficult to see that a similar situation with the ${\it {\ov l}\,,l}$\,-flavored chiral hadrons which can be made of ${\ov Q}^{\it \ov l}\,, Q_{\it l}$ - quarks (and $W_{\alpha}$\,) occurs in the variant "b" also in the scenario $\#1$ considered in \cite{ch1}\cite{ch2} (see section 3b in \cite{ch2} for a similar regime). {\bf 'A'} therein is exactly the same as in this paper. {\bf 'B'} is different, as the {\it h} -flavors are not higgsed, but form instead the diquark condensate, but qualitatively the situation is the same, and the difference between {\bf 'A'} and {\bf 'B'} is only more prominent in the scenario $\#1$. } This agrees with some general arguments presented in \cite{ch1} (see section 7, it is also worth noting that these arguments are not connected with the use of the scenario $\#1$ with the diquark condensate), that the duality in the variant "b" can't be realized, because masses of chiral hadron superfields with different spins and {\it with unbroken chiral flavors and R-charges} can't be made "of nothing".\\
+Finally, and we consider this to be of special importance, {\it there are no heavy ${\it \ov l}\,, l$ -flavored hadrons} $H^{\,\prime}_{\it l}$ in the theory described in Section 5.2, which have the appropriate conserved (in the interval of scales $\olp<\mu < \ogh$) chiral flavors ${\it \ov l}\,,{\it l}$ and $R$ - charges, such that they can be associated with a large number of various heavy flavored chiral hadrons made of ${\ov Q}^{\it \ov l}\,, Q_{\it l}$ -quarks (and $W_{\alpha}$), which are present in Section 5.1 dualized in variant "b".
+This shows that the duality in the variant "b" = "confinement without chiral symmetry breaking" is not self-consistent. \footnote{\, It is not difficult to see that a similar situation with the ${\it {\ov l}\,,l}$\,-flavored chiral hadrons that can be made of the ${\ov Q}^{\it \ov l} \,, Q_{\it l}$ - quarks (and $W_{\alpha}$\,) occurs in variant "b" also in the scenario $\#1$ considered in \cite{ch1, ch2} (see section 3b in \cite{ch2} for a similar regime).
+The analog of Section 5.1 therein is exactly the same as in this paper.
+The analog of Section 5.2 is different, because the {\it h} -flavors are not higgsed, but instead form the diquark condensate; qualitatively, however, the situation is the same, and the difference between analogs of Section 5.1 and 5.2 is only more prominent in scenario $\#1$. } This agrees with some general arguments presented in \cite{ch1} (see Section 7 therein, it is also worth recalling that {\it these arguments were not related with the use of scenario $\#1$ with the diquark condensate}) that the duality in variant "b" cannot be realized because, in the theory {\it with unbroken chiral flavor symmetries and R-charges} and effectively massless quarks, the masses of flavored and R - charged chiral hadron superfields with various spins cannot be made "of nothing".\\